 The most common methods of reviewing the rent are:

-With regard to index-based or fixed rent increases, the rent is typically calculated by the landlord, and a tenant is usually notified by a landlord of the new rent.
-There is usually no dispute as to the new rent figure, as it is set by reference to an agreed metric.
+For index-based or fixed rent increases, the rent is typically calculated by the landlord, and the tenant is then notified by a landlord of the new rent.

 New Zealand's VAT equivalent (goods and services tax) is payable on rent and any other payments made by a tenant under a lease.

-Each party commonly pays its own legal costs of negotiating and preparing the lease.
+Each party usually pays its own legal costs of negotiating the lease.

 It is not unusual for each tenancy within a property to have a separate meter for various utilities, meaning that costs can be directly attributed to a particular tenancy.
-Where there are not separate meters or this is impractical, each tenant is usually required to pay the landlord for their proportion of the total costs for electricity, telecommunications or other utilities or services for the property, calculated with regard to the net lettable area that the premises bears to the net lettable area of the property as a whole.
+Where there are not separate meters or this is impractical, each tenant is usually required to pay the landlord for a proportion of the total costs.

-The insurance policy usually provides cover for events that cause damage and destruction to the building(s) by fire, flood, explosion, lightning, storm, earthquake and volcanic activity on a full replacement and reinstatement basis or indemnity to full insurable value.
+The policy usually covers events that cause damage and destruction to the building(s) by fire, flood, explosion, lightning, storm, earthquake and volcanic activity on a full replacement and reinstatement basis or indemnity to full insurable value.
 Landlords will often also obtain insurance for loss of rents for set periods (eg, 12 months).

 The tenant is usually permitted to alter or improve the demised premises with the prior written consent of the landlord.
-In obtaining the consent of the landlord, the tenant is usually required to produce plans and specifications for the proposed alterations, to be reviewed and approved by the landlord.
+The tenant is usually required to produce plans and specifications for the proposed alterations, to be reviewed and approved by the landlord.
 When undergoing building work, the tenant may also be required to obtain a building consent and code compliance certificate pursuant to the Building Act 2004.
 The tenant is also typically required to provide copies of the building consent and code compliance certificates to the landlord.